blackmagic2023/HollowPoint/README.md

 1. Create a database named HPtargets
-2. Create a table and name ittargetinfo
+2. Create a table and name it targetinfo

 ![DBandTableExample](https://github.com/blackmagic2023/HollowPoint/assets/149164084/a7b2a74d-154c-4eb5-9381-e3a9daadb6fb)